 History of the Key West Fire Department

 Key West was incorporated as a City on January 8, 1828.
-In October of 1834 one of the first volunteer fire departments in the State of Florida was organized in that city.
-It was called Lafayette Fire Department named after the French General Lafayette who was a Revolutionary War hero.
-After the Revolutionary War, Lafayette toured the country speaking at various engagements about his war experience and became quite popular.
+In October 1834, one of the first volunteer fire departments in the State of Florida was organized in that city.
+It was called the Lafayette Fire Department, named after the French General Lafayette, a Revolutionary War hero.
+After the Revolutionary War, Lafayette toured the country, speaking at various engagements about his war experience, and became quite popular.

 1830s Population & Fires

-In the 1830’s the population of Key West was a little more than 500 inhabitants and there were about a 160 wooden structures on the island, the two largest structures being warehouses.
-Three months later in January of 1835, a small fire occurred in the outhouse of Judge Webb’s yard.
+In the 1830, Key West's population was a little more than 500 inhabitants and there were about 160 wooden structures on the island, the two largest structures being warehouses.
+Three months later in January of 1835, a small fire occurred in the outhouse of Judge Webb's yard.
 The Fire department failed to respond.
-Many of the citizens of the island inquired after the fire why the apparatus was not conveyed to Judge Webb’s residence.
-The fire departments excuse was that there was no fire alarm in the city to alert them had some type of alarm been given the active members would have conveyed the engine to the fire scene.
-It would have been an opportunity of putting the company to the test.
+Many of the island's citizens inquired why the apparatus was not conveyed to Judge Webb's residence after the fire.
+The fire department's excuse was that there was no fire alarm in the city to alert them.
+Had some type of alarm been given, the active members would have conveyed the engine to the fire scene.
+It would have been an opportunity to put the company to the test.

-Shortly after the incident the citizens held a meeting to try to reorganize the fire department.
+Shortly after the incident, the citizens met to try reorganizing the fire department.
 They offered as bait a new engine and hose purchased at public subscription.
-Engraved on the front of the apparatus was the motto (Where duty calls there you will find us.)
+Engraved on the front of the apparatus was the motto (Where duty calls there, you will find us.)
 The meeting was held at the engine house at candlelight on the 12th instant.
 Twenty-five members showed up for the meeting.
 They elected Stephen Mallory as their new director.
-A few blasts from the directors trumpet, accompanied by a long protracted cry of fire the company was assembled.
+A few blasts from the directors' trumpet, accompanied by a long protracted cry of fire the company was assembled.

 Confederate Army Role

 Stephen Mallory was later elected to the U.S. Senate in 1851.
-During the Civil War Mallory served as secretary of the Navy for the Confederacy under President Jefferson Davis.
-Stephen Mallory and associate Asa Tift from Key West were instrumental in the development of the Ironclad ships during the Civil War.
-Mallory was captured toward the end of the war in 1865 and sent to a Union prison in Lafayette New York where he was kept until 1866.
+During the Civil War, Mallory served as secretary of the Navy for the Confederacy under President Jefferson Davis.
+Stephen Mallory and associate Asa Tift from Key West were instrumental in developing the Ironclad ships during the Civil War.
+Mallory was captured toward the end of the war in 1865 and sent to a Union prison in Lafayette, New York, where he was kept until 1866.

 New Fire Chief

-By 1843, Stephen Mallory had already moved to Pensacola Florida where his wife’s family was from.
+By 1843, Stephen Mallory had already moved to Pensacola Florida where his wife's family was from.
 That left Joseph A. Thouron in charge of the fire company.
 After the removal of Mr. Thouron to Charleston South Carolina in 1848 the company totally disbanded.
-It wasn’t until 1859 when Key West suffered its first big fire in a warehouse owned by L.M.
+It wasn't until 1859 when Key West suffered its first big fire in a warehouse owned by L.M.
 Schaefer at the corner of Front and Duval Street.
-The fire burned for eight hours and in a two-block area every building except two were consumed (seventy-one buildings and forty outhouses in all).
+The fire burned for eight hours, and in a two-block area, every building except two was consumed (seventy-one buildings and forty outhouses in all).

 Military Fighting Fires

 No organized body of firemen existed in the city at that time.
 The military used whatever apparatus they had to fight the fire.
 The preservation of the remaining portion of the city was attributed to the thoughtful and daring action of Henry Mulrennon.
 He procured a keg of gunpowder from Ft.
-Taylor and with the fire raging around him he entered his own house at the corner of Fitzpatrick and Greene Street and put the keg of powder in place laid a train and blew up his own house preventing the fire from spreading any further.
+Taylor, and with the fire raging around him, he entered his own house at the corner of Fitzpatrick and Greene Street put the keg of powder in place, laid a train, and blew up his own house preventing the fire from spreading any further.